ANKITy102/Hacktoberfest2023/CONTRIBUTING.md

 ```bash
 git checkout -b your-username
 ```
-- Make your changes and commit them:
+- Make your changes in the specific folder in `./src/Components` and commit them:
 ```bash
 git commit -m "Added a Transparent Navbar"
 ```